Srizza93/interview-test/README.md

 ### Usage
 The demo is in the [src](https://github.com/Srizza93/interview-test/tree/main/src) directory and the installation is done via main.js.
-The different routes can be found in <a to="https://github.com/Srizza93/interview-test/blob/main/src/router/index.js">/router/index.js</a>.
+The different routes can be found in [/router/index.js](https://github.com/Srizza93/interview-test/blob/main/src/router/index.js).
-The app page is at <a to="https://github.com/Srizza93/interview-test/blob/main/src/pages/ExcusesDeDev.vue">ExcusesDeDev.vue</a> and routing is handled via single-file component <a to="https://github.com/Srizza93/interview-test/blob/main/src/App.vue">App.vue</a>.
+The app page is at [ExcusesDeDev.vue](https://github.com/Srizza93/interview-test/blob/main/src/pages/ExcusesDeDev.vue) and routing is handled via single-file component [App.vue](https://github.com/Srizza93/interview-test/blob/main/src/App.vue).

 To run the demo: